Ballerina (2025 film): Plot

 Eve attempts to purchase weapons from arms dealer Frank, but the Cult attacks his shop.
 After Eve kills the assailants, Frank helps her narrow down the location of the Cult's base in Hallstatt, Austria.
 As Eve enters the town, she quickly comes under attack by its inhabitants, all of whom are Cultists.
 Eve is eventually captured and brought to the Chancellor.
 He reveals the Cult is a refuge for former assassins and that Pine is his son and Ella his granddaughter.
 Eve breaks free before being cornered by Lena, who reveals she is her older sister.
 Lena says Javier abandoned her during his escape as he feared that the Cult had already indoctrinated her.
 The Chancellor then orders their deaths; Lena is killed, but Eve manages to escape.

 The Chancellor calls the Director to declare war on the Ruska Roma.
 However, the Director explains that Eve went rogue and appeases the Chancellor by hiring John Wick to eliminate her.
 (Note: A deleted scene reveals that the Director called in the favor John owed her for helping him to escape in John Wick: Chapter 3 – Parabellum (2019).)
 John arrives at Hallstatt, where he finds and quickly defeats Eve, but implores her to abandon her pursuit.
 Eve pleads for her revenge, prompting a sympathetic John to give her until midnight to kill the Chancellor.
 Eve resumes fighting the Cult while John assists her from a distance as a sniper, killing Dex and several other Cultists.
 The Chancellor attempts to flee with Ella, but Eve corners them.
 The Chancellor attempts to reason with Eve, but she kills him and rescues Ella.
 John informs the Director of the Chancellor's demise, which she accepts, and departs the area.

 Ella is reunited with a recovering Pine at the Prague Continental.
 Eve seeks refuge at the New York Continental, having left the Ruska Roma, and is warned by Winston that the surviving members of the Cult will seek revenge against her.
-While attending a ballet performance by her friend Tatiana, Eve learns of a $5 million bounty on her head, and she leaves the theater.
+While attending a ballet performance of Swan Lake by her friend Tatiana, Eve learns of a $5 million bounty on her head and, with several other audience members also receiving the message, she leaves the theater.